 Unlike before, Pujara now heavily leans into his stance, and commits primarily to front foot.
 This has taken out his flicks off the legs, cuts and back foot punches that earlier used to fetch a lot of his runs.
 His leaning into the stance has also opened a wide bat-pad gap, which makes him vulnerable to anything coming in sharply.

 Pujara has not scored a hundred after his 193 versus Australia, at Adelaide, in January 2019.
 That makes the current dry spell a 30 months long drought.
 During this period, he has played 18 tests, scored 9 fifties and scored 841 runs at an average of 28.
 In 2020-21, he has scored 527 runs in 11 tests and 20 innings, at an average of 26.3, and strikes rates of 28 and 31 respectively in these two years.
-He is just not showing enough intent and taking the game forward, rather seems content to occupy one end and plod on till he gets a fifty.
-This builds pressure on the other end as well, brings out demons out of the pitch and helps the cause of bowlers.
+He is just not showing enough intent to take the game forward, rather seems content to occupy one end and plod on till he gets a fifty or so.
+This builds pressure on the other end as well, brings demons out of the pitch and helps the cause of bowlers.

 tests inn runs 100s 50s avg SR